-Managing SharePoint content, and especially managing your content’s lifecycle, is part (or should be) of your governance plan.
+Managing SharePoint content, and especially your content’s lifecycle is (or should be) part of your governance plan.
 Every time I’ve helped customers build a governance plan, we talked about old content, old sites, or, as I said, content without activity.
 What qualifies as old content for you?
 6 months old?
 One year?

-Two years ago, my advice was to set up rules or content workflows or an automatic process to be sure no dead content would still be on your environment.
-But today, with Sharegate and its smart reports, you have a lot of actions you can take to be sure your content is alive, at the right place without polluting your sites.
+A few years ago, my advice was to set up rules or content workflows or an automatic process to be sure no dead content would still be in your environment.
+But today, with ShareGate and its smart reports, you have a lot of actions you can take to be sure your content is alive at the right place without polluting your sites.

 Manage SharePoint content using out-of-the-box features

-View all lists and libraries and see their “last modified date”
+- View all lists and libraries and see their “modified” date

 It’s a big pain to do it for each site and subsites.
 Actually, it’s quite impossible.

-By chance, for the last past 3 years I had developers with me on projects, and for each migration or governance project we had, we were running a custom script that would list all sites, lists and libraries with the owners, last modified date and some other metadata.
+Fortunately, for the last few years, I had developers with me on projects.
+For each migration or governance project we had, we were running a custom script that would list all sites, lists, and libraries with the owners, last modified date, and some other metadata.

-I remember it always took me more than a day to extract and build a nice Excel report, in order to tell my client: This is the content unused for 2 years … so you can archive it… (or other actions you’ve decided to take in your governance plan).
-But unfortunately, not everyone has great developers at hand to build custom scripts when you would need them to help manage SharePoint content...
+I remember it always took me more than a day to extract and build a nice Excel report to tell my client: okay, this is the content unused for 2 years, so you can archive it… (or other actions you’ve decided to take in your governance plan).
+But unfortunately, not everyone has great developers at hand to build custom scripts when you would need them to help manage SharePoint content.

 Archiving SharePoint content using Sharegate

 With Sharegate, it’s really simple!
-You don’t need highly technical skills to achieve your goal.
-You’ve got reports built just for you to search for unused sites, unused documents and lists and libraries.
+You don’t need high technical skills to achieve your goal.
+You’ve got reports built just for you to search for unused sites, documents, lists, and libraries.
+Just follow these steps:

 It only took me a few minutes to list all that information.
 This is a huge gain of time when you want to manage content.